 Passwords are your first and best line of defense.
 You should use different passwords, especially on sites that have sensitive information about you.
 Here are some tips on good passwords.

-1. Passwords on PatientsLikeMe must be at least 8 characters long and include at least one capital letter, number or symbol.
+1. Passwords on PatientsLikeMe must be at least 8 characters long and include at least two of the following: an uppercase letter, lowercase letter, number, or special character.
 However, we encourage everybody to use even stronger passwords.

 2. A good way to make a password is to take a phrase you can remember then use the first letter of each word and substitute a number or symbol in somewhere.
 For example: